Generic Name and Formulations:

 Adults and Children:

 Strictly follow preparation and administration instructions.
-Pre-medicate with dexamethasone 20mg (adults) or 5mg/m2 to max 20mg (pediatrics) 1 hour prior to 1st dose of each cycle, prior to a step dose, or when restarting infusion after interruption (≥4 hours).
+Give by continuous IV infusion at a rate of 10mL/hr over 24hrs, 5mL/hr over 48hrs, or 0.6mL/hr over 7 days (not recommended for patients <22kg).
+MRD-positive: pre-medicate with prednisone 100mg IV or equivalent (adults) 1hr prior to 1st dose of each cycle, or dexamethasone 5mg/m2 to max 20mg (pediatrics) prior to 1st dose in the 1st cycle, and when restarting infusion after interruption (≥4hrs).
+Treat up to 4 cycles (1 cycle for induction, followed by 3 cycles for consolidation).
+One single cycle = 28 days of continuous IV infusion followed by a 14-day treatment-free interval (during Cycles 1–4).
+Hospitalization recommended for first 3 days of Cycle 1 and first 2 days of Cycle 2. <45kg (Cycles 1–4): 15mcg/m2/day (max 28mcg/day) on Days 1–28. ≥45kg (Cycles 1–4): 28mcg/day on Days 1–28.
+Relapsed/refractory: pre-medicate with dexamethasone 20mg (adults) 1hr prior to 1st dose of each cycle, or dexamethasone 5mg/m2 to max 20mg (pediatrics) prior to 1st dose in the 1st cycle, plus prior to a step dose, and when restarting infusion after interruption (≥4hrs) for both adults and pediatrics.
 Treat up to 9 cycles (2 cycles for induction, followed by 3 cycles for consolidation, and up to 4 additional cycles of continued therapy).
-One single cycle = 28 days of continuous IV infusion followed by a 14-day treatment-free interval (during Cycles 1–5) or 56-day treatment-free interval (during Cycles 6–9).
-Hospitalization recommended for first 9 days of Cycle 1 and first 2 days of Cycle 2.
-Give by continuous IV infusion at a rate of 10mL/hr over 24hrs, 5mL/hr over 48hrs, or 0.6mL/hr over 7 days (not recommended for patients <22kg). <45kg (Cycle 1): 5mcg/m2/day (max 9mcg/day) on Days 1–7 and 15mcg/m2/day (max 28mcg/day) on Days 8–28; (Cycles 2–9): 15mcg/m2/day (max 28mcg/day) on Days 1–28. ≥45kg (Cycle 1): 9mcg/day on Days 1–7 and 28mcg/day on Days 8–28; (Cycles 2–9): 28mcg/day on Days 1–28.
+One single cycle = 28 days of continuous IV infusion followed by a 14-day treatment-free interval (during Cycles 1–5) and 56-day treatment-free interval (during Cycles 6–9).
+Hospitalization recommended for first 9 days of Cycle 1 and first 2 days of Cycle 2. <45kg (Cycle 1): 5mcg/m2/day (max 9mcg/day) on Days 1–7 and 15mcg/m2/day (max 28mcg/day) on Days 8–28; (Cycles 2–9): 15mcg/m2/day (max 28mcg/day) on Days 1–28. ≥45kg (Cycle 1): 9mcg/day on Days 1–7 and 28mcg/day on Days 8–28; (Cycles 2–9): 28mcg/day on Days 1–28.
 Dose adjustments or using 7-day infusion of Blincyto (with preservative): see full labeling.

 Concomitant live vaccines: not recommended (for at least 2 weeks prior to initiation, during treatment, and until immune recovery after last cycle).
 Caution with concomitant CYP450 substrates esp. drugs with narrow therapeutic index (eg, warfarin, cyclosporine); monitor and adjust dose as needed.